jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 - Friend objects of befriended objects
 - Friend commands of befriended commands

 In the first situation an object can reference access the private contents of a command.
-That sucks from an object oriented programming point of view, because this does not protect the command’s private variables and the command’s procedure definition.
+That sucks from an object oriented programming point of view, because this might not protect the command’s private variables and the command’s procedure definition.
 But that is just what friends are about: they ARE protectors of an object’s private members.
 They have full access to it, and take responsibility of it.
 That is also what class methods do in traditional object oriented programming.

 In the second situation one object can access the private contents of another object.
 That is *exactly* the same as the C++ implementation of friend classes.